Yuan-Wu-repo/LR-IntervalCensoring/README.md

 - Generating the knot sequence for B-splines (or I-splines)

-The simulation script aims to compare <b>our proposed likelihood ratio (LR) testing approach</b> and the existing Wald testing approaches.
+The script for the simulation aims to compare <b>our proposed likelihood ratio (LR) testing approach</b> and the existing Wald testing approaches.

+The script for the hemophilia data applies different testing approaches analyzing this public available data set.